AliyunContainerService/ack-ram-tool/pkg/ctl/rbac/README.zh-cn.md

-finished cleanup binding: RoleBinding/default/300***-default-rolebinding start to cleanup binding: ClusterRoleBinding/-/300***-clusterrolebinding finished cleanup binding: ClusterRoleBinding/-/300***-clusterrolebinding all bindings have been cleanup
+finished cleanup binding: RoleBinding/default/300***-default-rolebinding start to cleanup binding: ClusterRoleBinding/-/300***-clusterrolebinding finished cleanup binding: ClusterRoleBinding/-/300***-clusterrolebinding will cleanup RBAC permissions for users as below:
+UID: 300***
+?
+Are you sure you want to cleanup these permissions?
+Yes start to cleanup permissions for uid 300*** finished cleanup permissions for uid 300*** all bindings and permissions have been cleanup

 ```